thushjandan/mcs2022-security-file-encryption/Readme.md

 # Security Assignment #1
 This project implements a file encryption command line application, which encrypts & decrypts files with 3 different symmetric block ciphers and with textbook RSA.

+# Download precompiled binaries
+Precompiled binaries for several OS can be found here: [Github Releases](https://github.com/thushjandan/mcs2022-security-file-encryption/releases/tag/v1.0.0)
+Only linux_amd64 binary has been tested.

 # Build on Linux or Windows
 ```bash
 # Download dependencies